 Carol Anne and Jeff met on stage in the spring of ’96 and soon fell in love during fall production of “The Fantasticks” at The Green Room, a theatre in Newton, North Carolina.
 Jeff asked for Carol’s hand in marriage with the cloak and dagger help of friends and family on the second Saturday in September of ’99 and wed one year later on September 9, 2000.
 The ceremony was held on stage in the Charles E. Jeffers Theatre in Hickory, NC.
 They have three children Jeff considers his biggest challenge and greatest accomplishment.

-Jeff and Carol Anne helped found Down to Hear Studios (now Hickory Arts) in Hickory, NC with renowned Down to Hear record producers David and Michael French in 2010.
+Jeff and Carol Anne helped found Down to Hear Studios (now Hickory Arts) in Hickory, NC with renowned Down to Hear record producers David and Michael French in 2010 in an effort to counter the impersonal, quantity over quality studio culture.
 Hickory Arts relocated closer to Union Square in 2011 where they were joined by one of Jeff’s mentors, international touring artist and composer, John Coffey.

-Now-Hickory Arts Artistic Director Jeff Hartman was surprised on Thursday, June 18, 2015 with a Paul Harris Fellowship as approved by the Rotary Club of Hickory Board of Directors—nominated by Rotarian John Rambo, Hickory Theatre.
+After recovering from two strokes in 2014, Hartman has segued from a person of the arts to a person for the arts.
+Now-Hickory Arts Artistic Director, Jeff was surprised on Thursday, June 18, 2015 with a Paul Harris Fellowship, as approved by the Rotary Club of Hickory Board of Directors—nominated by Rotarian John Rambo, Hickory Theatre.